danielsneala/danielsneala/README.md

 - Experienced in learning and using different computer software to accomplish tasks.

-- I do use some odd names in my college assignments programming involving manipulating data.
-Its just my way of showing some creativity.
+- I do use some odd names in my college programming assignments in manipuating data.
+It was just my way of showing some creativity.